School Level Report Access

-Click this link to log yourself out of all DPI Secure Home applications: https://access.dpi.wi.gov/AGLogout, then close your browser, restart it, and try to log back in.
-The application resets after a period of inactivity.
+The application may reset after a period of inactivity.
+First, click the following link to log yourself out of all DPI WISEhome applications: https://access.dpi.wi.gov/AGLogout.
+Then, close your browser, restart it and try to log back in.

 Did you enter an amount with dollars and cents?
 School Level Reporting will only accept amounts in whole dollars.

-Otherwise, click this link to log yourself out of all DPI Secure Home applications: https://access.dpi.wi.gov/AGLogout, then close your browser, restart it, and try to log back in.
-The application resets after a period of inactivity.
+Otherwise, click the following link to log yourself out of all DPI WISEhome applications: https://access.dpi.wi.gov/AGLogout.
+Then, close your browser, restart it and try to log back in.

-Take a screenshot (Windows: Alt-PrtScr; Mac: Shift-Command-4) and paste it into an email.
-Send the email to firstname.lastname@example.org..
+Otherwise, take a screenshot (Windows: Snipping Tool or Alt-PrtScr; Mac: Shift-Command-4) and paste it into an email.
+Send the email to firstname.lastname@example.org.